Devanand-official/game-library/README.md

-# 🎮 Game-Library App
+# 🎮 Game-Library

-A simple and responsive Game Library web application that lets users browse a collection of games with images and details.
+A simple and responsive Game Library web application where users can view a collection of games along with their favorite characters and a short description.
-Perfect for demonstrating front-end skills and working with structured data display.
+Perfect for practicing front-end layout and structured data display.

 ### 🚀 Live Demo

 ### 🔧 Features:
-- Display a collection of games in a grid layout
+- Display a list of games with:
+  - Game Name
+  - Favorite Character
+  - Short Description
-- Game images, titles, and descriptions
+- Clean and readable layout
 - Responsive design for desktop and mobile
-- Easy to customize the library with new games
+- Easy to update and add new games

 ### 🛠️ Technologies Used:
 - HTML